 SEE ALSO: 8 Delicious Ghanaian Dishes You Must Try

 Another great one among the Zimbabwean Dishes is Nyama, which is beef stew.
 It is sometimes cooked with beans or vegetable leaves (as in leafy beefy stew).
 It is delicious and also easy to prepare.
 Best served with rice or Sadza.

-kapenta is a fish that originated in Lake Tanganyika but is now common in the Zambesi river between Zimbabwe and Zambia.
+Kapenta is a fish that originated in Lake Tanganyika but is now common in the Zambezi river between Zimbabwe and Zambia.
 The tiny fish can be eaten on its own as a street snack, with Sadza or cooked in sauce/gravy.
 The little fish are also known as small sardines, and they are said to be more nutritious when they are dried.

 Muriwo Na Nyama

 Also known as ‘leafy beefy’, ‘high fields stew’.
-It’s called High fields stew after a popular Zim suburb where the dish is pppular.
+It’s called High fields stew after a popular Zim suburb where the dish is popular.
 This food is so good, it can even be classified as a comfort food.
-It’s hard to come find a Zimbabwean who doesn’t love this.
+It’s hard to come across a Zimbabwean who doesn’t love Muriwo Na Nyama.

 Traditional Chicken Stew

-The Zim chicken stew is anothr favourite (because who doesn’t like chicken?).
-This meal is a delicious chicken-flavoured tomato sauce.
-The combination of all the spices makes the stew burst with flavours.
+The Zim chicken stew is another favorite (because who doesn’t like chicken?).
+This meal is a delicious chicken-flavored tomato sauce.
+The combination of all the spices makes the stew burst with flavors.
 Best eaten with rice.

 Last but not the least is Muboora.
 It is a pumpkin soup that’s cooked with tomato sauce.
 It can be cooked with peanut butter or fresh cream.
 Muboora can be eaten with Sadza and any roasted meat of choice.